Taut foliations from knot diagrams: Background on branched surfaces and sutured manifolds

-Branched surfaces can be seen as a generalisation of train tracks from surfaces to $3$-manifolds and when the boundary of $B$ is non-empty it defines a train track $\partial B$ in $\partial M$.
+Branched surfaces generalise train tracks from surfaces to $3$-manifolds; when non-empty, $\partial B$ defines a train track in $\partial M$, \ie, an embedded graph in $\partial M$ with well-defined tangencies at the vertices.
+For more details and the basics on train tracks, we refer the reader to \cite{Martelli}.

-If $B$ is a branched surface it is possible to identify two subsets of $B$: the \emph{branch locus} and the set of \emph{triple points}.
-The branch locus is defined as the set of points where $B$ is not locally homeomorphic to a surface.
-It is self-transverse and intersects itself in double points only.
-The set of triple points of $B$ is the set of points where the branch locus is not locally homeomorphic to an arc.
-For example, the rightmost model of Figure \ref{branched surface}a) contains a triple point.
+One can identify two distinguished subsets in a branched surface $B$: the \emph{branch locus} and the set of \emph{triple points}.
+The \emph{branch locus} consists of points where $B$ is not locally homeomorphic to a surface, and the set of \emph{triple points} of $B$ consists of points where the branch locus is not locally homeomorphic to an arc.
+For example, the rightmost model in \Cref{branched surface} $a)$ contains a triple point.

 The complement of the branch locus in $B$ is a union of connected surfaces.
-The abstract closures of these surfaces under any path metric on $M$ are called the \emph{sectors} of $B$.
-Analogously, the complement of the set of the triple points inside the branch locus is a union of $1$-dimensional connected manifolds.
-Moreover, to each of these manifolds we can associate an arrow in $B$ pointing in the direction of the smoothing, as in Figure \ref{branched surface}.
-We call these arrows \emph{cusp directions}.
+The abstract closures of these surfaces -- taken under any path metric on $M$ -- are called the \emph{sectors} of $B$.
+Similarly, the complement of the set of triple points within the branch locus is a union of $1$-dimensional connected manifolds.
+To each of these manifolds, one can associate an arrow in $B$ indicating the direction of the smoothing, as illustrated in \Cref{branched surface}.
+These arrows are called \emph{cusp directions}.

-If $B$ is a branched surface in $M$, we denote by $N_B$ a fibered regular neighbourhood of $B$ constructed as suggested in Figure \ref{regular neighbourhood}.

-The boundary of $N_B$ decomposes naturally into the union of three compact subsurfaces $\partial_h N_B$, $\partial_v N_B$ and $N_B\cap \partial M$.
-We call $\partial_h N_B$ the \emph{horizontal boundary} of $N_B$ and $\partial_v N_B$ the \emph{vertical boundary} of $B$.
-The horizontal boundary is transverse to the interval fibers of $N_B$ while the vertical boundary intersects, if at all, the fibers of $N_B$ in one or two proper closed subintervals contained in their interior.
-If we collapse each interval fiber of $N_B$ to a point, we obtain a branched surface in $M$ that is isotopic to $B$, and the image of $\partial_v N_B$ coincides with the branch locus of such a branched surface.
+We denote by $N_B$ a fibered regular neighbourhood of $B$, well-defined up to isotopy, whose local structure is depicted in \Cref{regular neighbourhood}.
+The boundary of $N_B$ naturally decomposes into three compact subsurfaces: the \emph{horizontal boundary} $\partial_h N_B$, the \emph{vertical boundary} $\partial_v N_B$, and $N_B\cap \partial M$.
+The horizontal boundary is transverse to the interval fibers of $N_B$, while the vertical boundary intersects them, if at all, in one or two proper closed subintervals contained in their interiors.
+Collapsing each interval fiber of $N_B$ to a point produces a branched surface in $M$ isotopic to $B$, with the image of $\partial_v N_B$ coinciding with the branch locus of this branched surface.
+By slight abuse of notation, we identify this branched surface with $B$, and consider $N_B$ as a $[0,1]$-bundle over $B$, with projection map $\pi: N_B\rightarrow B$.